-- Chronic myeloid leukaemia (CML).
+- Philadelphia chromosome positive acute lymphoblastic leukaemia (Ph-positive ALL).
 Leukaemia is a cancer of white blood cells.
 These white cells usually help the body to fight infection.
-Chronic myeloid leukaemia is a form of leukaemia in which certain abnormal white cells (named myeloid cells) start growing out of control. - Philadelphia chromosome positive acute lymphoblastic leukaemia (Ph-positive ALL).
-Leukaemia is a cancer of white blood cells.
-These white cells usually help the body to fight infection.
 Acute lymphoblastic leukaemia is a form of leukaemia in which certain abnormal white cells (named lymphoblasts) start growing out of control.
-Imatinib Teva inhibits the growth of these cells.
+Imatinib Teva B.V. inhibits the growth of these cells.

 - Myelodysplastic/myeloproliferative diseases (MDS/MPD).
 These are a group of blood diseases in which some blood cells start growing out of control.
-Imatinib Teva inhibits the growth of these cells in a certain subtype of these diseases. - Hypereosinophilic syndrome (HES) and/or chronic eosinophilic leukaemia (CEL).
+Imatinib Teva B.V. inhibits the growth of these cells in a certain subtype of these diseases. - Hypereosinophilic syndrome (HES) and/or chronic eosinophilic leukaemia (CEL).
 These are blood diseases in which some blood cells (named eosinophils) start growing out of control.
-Imatinib Teva inhibits the growth of these cells in a certain subtype of these diseases. - Dermatofibrosarcoma protuberans (DFSP).
+Imatinib Teva B.V. inhibits the growth of these cells in a certain subtype of these diseases. - Gastrointestinal stromal tumours (GIST).
+GIST is a cancer of the stomach and bowels.
+It arises from uncontrolled cell growth of the supporting tissues of these organs.

+- Dermatofibrosarcoma protuberans (DFSP).
 DFSP is a cancer of the tissue beneath the skin in which some cells start growing out of control.
-Imatinib Teva inhibits the growth of these cells.
+Imatinib Teva B.V. inhibits the growth of these cells.